Gas prices to stay cheap after coronavirus slide

 While some U.S. states have announced plans to begin reopening, others, including New York, have extended “stay-at-home” orders until at least the middle of May, keeping demand at significantly depressed levels -- and prices low -- for at least the next few weeks.

-While prices at the pump average $1.806 nationally, they vary greatly across the country, depending on factors from crude oil, refining and distribution costs to state, local and federal taxes.
+Although prices at the pump average $1.806 nationally, they vary greatly across the country, depending on factors from crude oil, refining and distribution costs to state, local and federal taxes.

 Prices in parts of Wisconsin have fallen to less than 90 cents a gallon as refineries in the region use landlocked crudes, causing “too many sellers of crude to chase too little pipeline space,” Stewart Glickman, energy analyst at New York-based CFRA Research, told FOX Business.